herr-hollis/holiz12/README.md

 - 👋 Hi, I’m @holiz12
-- 👀 I’m interested in Computaional Physics
+- 👀 I’m interested in Computational physics

 <!---
 holiz12/holiz12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.